 Earlier this year Google released the Android Q beta for the Pixel, Pixel 2 and Pixel 3 family of phones.
-Now, Android Q beta 4 is available on over 23 devices from 12 different manufacturers.
+Now in July, they just released the 5th Android Q beta, not to mention additional support for over 23 devices from 12 different manufacturers.
 This quick guide will go over what you need to know and show you how to install the Q beta on your phone today.

-This is Android Q or Android 10, and you can try it months in advance of the expected August release date around the globe.
+This is Android Q or Android 10, and you can try it ahead of the expected August release date around the globe.
 Keep in mind that this is early software, built for developers, but now that Google opened it up to devices from LG and OnePlus, it should be pretty stable.
-Plus, this 4th release has the final API’s, so is quite stable.
+Plus, this 5th release has the final API’s and changes and should run just fine.
 Either way, here’s how to get it right now.

 Android Q Beta Supported Devices

-In total, Google opened the Android Q beta 4 for around 23 devices from 12 different manufacturers.
+In total, Google opened the Android Q beta 5 to around 23 devices from 12 different manufacturers.
 That’s the 15 different devices mentioned below, and all 8 of Google’s Pixel 1, 2, and 3 devices.
 Sadly, we’re still seeing Samsung stay away from beta programs, which is disappointing.

 - ASUS Zenfone 5Z